Shuffling for GroupBy and Join¶

 >>> df.groupby(columns_no_index).apply(user_fn) # Requires shuffle >>> lhs.join(rhs, on=columns_no_index) # Requires shuffle >>> df.set_index(column) # Requires shuffle

 A shuffle is necessary when we need to re-sort our data along a new index.
-For example if we have banking records that are organized by time and we now want to organize them by user ID then we’ll need to move a lot of data around.
-In Pandas all of this data fit in memory, so this operation was easy.
-Now that we don’t assume that all data fits in memory we must be a bit more careful.
+For example, if we have banking records that are organized by time and we now want to organize them by user ID, then we’ll need to move a lot of data around.
+In Pandas all of this data fits in memory, so this operation was easy.
+Now that we don’t assume that all data fits in memory, we must be a bit more careful.

 Re-sorting the data can be avoided by restricting yourself to the easy cases mentioned above.

-There are currently two strategies to shuffle data depending on whether you are on a single machine or on a distributed cluster.
+There are currently two strategies to shuffle data depending on whether you are on a single machine or on a distributed cluster: shuffle on disk and shuffle over the network.

 Shuffle on Disk¶